 In order to thrive, pensions management firms need to look across the entire member journey, carefully considering how to develop people, data and digital integration strategies to deliver world-class, yet cost-effective, member experience.

 Three pillars driving the need for transformation

 Building a world class pensions third party administrator

-What world-class member experience really means
+What consumer-grade member experience really means

 Developing a flexible operating model

 Pressure from competitors and a volatile market, combined with increasing demand for better service, has created a need to undertake large-scale transformation.

 The UK pensions and retirement income sector currently serves over 34 million consumers and collectively manages around £2.1 trillion in assets and savings.
 Over the next five years, these numbers will rise; the number of individuals aged over 65 is forecast to increase by 1.1 million, with people aged over 85 representing the fastest growing segment of the UK population (The Office for National Statistics).

 In addition, more than 10 million Britons have started saving into a workplace pension thanks to Government initiated automatic enrolment (The Pensions Regulator).
 This significantly expands the number of people who are members of a scheme and, considering increasing life expectancy, points to an explosion in demand.